Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control: Numerical results

 The function $r(t)$ is a function which returns the 2d trajectory depicted in Fig.~\ref{fig:track_trajectory}.
 The trajectory was generated by fitting a Fourier series to a sampled trajectory from the discrete-time model considered in \cite{Sarkka:2022}.
 The initial state is $x(0) = ^\top$ which is located slightly off from the starting of the reference trajectory.
 Thus the aim of the control problem is to follow this reference trajectory as accurately as possible while consuming a minimal amount of energy.
 The optimal trajectory for this model is also shown in the same figure.

 We implemented sequential and parallel solvers for the backward pass which computes the value function parameters $S(t)$ and $v(t)$, and the forward pass which computes the optimal control and trajectory $x^*(t)$ and $u^*(t)$.
 For this purpose, we split the time span of the problem into $T$ blocks with $n$ substeps in each of the blocks.
 We used $n = 10$ in the experiment and varied the number of blocks $T$.
 In the sequential solution method, the value function parameters were solved by applying the 4th order Runge--Kutta method \cite{Sarkka_book19} to the backward equations \eqref{eq:LQT_differential_S_v} on the grid of $n \, T$ points on the interval $[0,t_f]$.
 The optimal trajectory was then computed by solving for the control law $u(x,t)$ and integrating the forward equations \eqref{eq:optimal_trajectory} by using the 4th order Runge--Kutta method.
+The complexity of this sequential solution is $O(T)$.

 In the parallel method, we first solved the conditional value functions for each block in parallel by using $n = 10$ steps of 4th order Runge--Kutta integration for the backward equations in Theorem~\ref{thm:Backward_HJB_LQT} (we could have equivalently used Theorem~\ref{thm:Forward_HJB_LQT}).
 The blocks were combined by applying the backward parallel associative scan algorithm to the blocks with the associative operator defined in Lemma~\ref{lem:LQT_combination}.
 Finally, the intermediate values within each block were computed by solving (in parallel) the backward equations \eqref{eq:LQT_differential_S_v} using $n$ steps of 4th order Runge--Kutta.
+The (span) complexity of this parallel solution is $O(\log T)$.